Great Train Robbery (1963): Tommy Butler, the thief-taker

-Tommy Butler was a shrewd choice to take over the Flying Squad and in particular the Train Robbery Squad.
-He became arguably the most renowned head of the Flying Squad in its history.
+Tommy Butler took over the Flying Squad and in particular the Train Robbery Squad.
+He became a renowned head of the Flying Squad.
 He was known variously as "Mr Flying Squad", as "One-day Tommy" for the speed with which he apprehended criminals and as the "Grey Fox" for his shrewdness.
-He was Scotland Yard's most formidable thief-taker and, as an unmarried man who still lived with his mother, he had a fanatical dedication to the job.
+He was Scotland Yard's most formidable thief-taker despite being an unmarried man who still lived with his mother.
 Butler worked long hours and expected all members of the squad to do the same.

 The squad later had to work out rotations whereby one member would go home to rest as otherwise they were getting only three hours of sleep per night and had no time to eat healthily or see their families.
 When the squad tried to get him to ease the working conditions, Butler was enraged and threatened to send them back to their normal duties.
 Butler was said to be very secretive, with Jack Slipper claiming in his book Slipper of the Yard (1981) that "he wouldn't even tell his own left hand what the right one was doing".
 This meant that Train Robbery Squad members were often dispatched on errands with no knowledge of how their tasks fitted into the overall investigation.